-Well Woman Exam & Contraception Specialist
+Well Woman Exam and

-Women have unique health needs.
-Maiden Lane Medical is skilled in offering women the most comprehensive array of women’s health services.
-They offer well-woman exams, health screenings, and contraception counseling and treatment to help women from throughout New York City take control of their health and wellness at every stage of life.
-Call the practice or schedule an appointment online today.
-Telehealth appointments are available for your convenience.
+We offer well-woman exams, health screenings, and contraception counseling and treatment to help women throughout New York City take control of their health and wellness at every stage of life.
+Call our practice or schedule an appointment online today to get the quality care you’ve been looking for!

 STEPHANIE L.